Authority: Northern Heart Hospital Penang

 The good news?
 You can protect your arteries by making conscious choices every day.

-Reducing Processed Foods
+- Reducing Processed Foods

 Start by cutting back on packaged snacks and instant meals.
-Preparing fresh, homemade food helps you control exactly how much salt you’re consuming.
+Preparing fresh, homemade food helps you control exactly how much salt you’re consuming. - Cooking with Alternatives to Salt

-Use herbs, spices, garlic, lemon juice, or vinegar to flavor your meals instead of relying on salt.
-These alternatives not only reduce sodium intake but also add antioxidants that benefit heart health.
+Use herbs, spices, garlic, lemon juice, or vinegar to flavour your meals instead of relying on salt.
+These alternatives not only reduce sodium intake but also add antioxidants that benefit heart health. - The Role of Hydration and Exercise

 Drinking enough water helps your body flush out excess sodium, while regular exercise keeps arteries flexible and lowers blood pressure naturally.
 Even a 30-minute daily walk can make a huge difference.